The Superior Spider-Man: Revenge of Spider-Man of Earth-44145

 Rescue crews work to save those caught in the explosion.
 As Max Modell and Emma Hernandez are loaded onto the ambulances, Anna Maria Marconi tells Superior Spider-Man that she will go to the hospital to keep an eye on them.
 As he goes to look for the Night Shift members that are still loyal to him, Superior Spider-Man asks her to keep James Martin safe.
-After defeating Dansen Macabre, Digger, and Skein with the help of Spiders-Man of Earth-11580, Spider-Man of Earth-44145 starts to target James as Superior Spider-Man catches up to him.
+After defeating Dansen Macabre, Digger, and Skein with the help of Spiders-Man, Spider-Man of Earth-44145 starts to target James as Superior Spider-Man catches up to him.
 Upon being subdued, Superior Spider-Man begs for mercy on James.
-Spider-Man of Earth-44145 states that he will spare of James if he kills three citizens in front of the cameras that does not involve cheating, criminals, or terminally-ill patients.
-That way, people will see that Superior Spider-Man is a fraud.
-Awakening in the infirmary, Superior Spider-Man learns from Anna Maria that James' aunt and uncle are in shock, Skein and Dansen are recovering form their injuries, and Emma is in a medically induced coma while Digger is still living with his head detached while asking for a staple gun.
 Superior Spider-Man tells Anna Maria that he cannot call Spider-Man or the Avengers without endangering James.
-With no other choice, Superior Spider-Man uses a signal move he learned from Doctor Strange to call Mephisto who states that Spider-Man of Earth-44145 is out of his jurisdiction.
+With no other choice, Superior Spider-Man uses a signal move he learned from Doctor Strange to call Mephisto, who states that Spider-Man of Earth-44145 is out of his jurisdiction.
 Superior Spider-Man asks Mephisto to restore him to the man he once was for a day so that he can fight Spider-Man of Earth-44145.
 While Mephisto states that he either has or does not have his soul, he does have a counter-offer that will restore his body without disease, the physical mental, and the taint of Peter Parker.
 As Superior Spider-Man tells Anna that there is no other option, he expects Mephisto to uphold his end of the bargain.
 At the Lowe Hotel, the Brothers Grimm have collected their payment from Spider-Man of Earth-44145 when they are attacked by Doctor Octopus.
 He demands the location of Spider-Man of Earth-44145 from them or else they will die.